petebachant/petebachant.github.io/_posts/2025-03-13-continuous-reproducibility.md

 Though the latter is often caused by technical problems rather than false conclusions,
-I believe it is worth trying to solve these technical problems so that we'll be able to evaluate the conclusions more clearly.
+I believe it is worth trying to solve these technical problems in order to evaluate the conclusions more clearly.
 Towards this end I think there are some ideas we could borrow from the software world to help.